louvalman/todo-app/README.md

 # todo app

 A project-based todo app built as part of [The Odin Project](https://www.theodinproject.com) JavaScript curriculum.
-Pure vanilla JS — no frameworks, just modules and factory functions.
+Vanilla JS — no frameworks, just modules and factory functions.

 ## What it does